gw-inux/SlideJet/README.md

 - Display slides directly in a Streamlit app.
 - Show speaker notes alongside each slide.
 - Speaker notes can be translated in different languages.
-- Designed for future multi-language support (automatic translation planned).
-- Output format is optimized for deployment on GitHub Pages or other static hosts.
 - Slides with speaker notes can be transfered in PDF for user download.
-- Ideal for teaching, workshops, training materials, and documentation.

 ---